benc-uk/smilr/README.md

 #### Other.
 Admin & helper routes:
 - `POST /api/dbinit` - Reinit the database, delete and recreate Cosmos db & collection, then load seed data.
 Seed data is held in `seed-data.json` and can be modified as required.
 See notes below on security for this API
-- `GET /api/info` - Provide some information about the backend service, including hostname (good for debuging & checking loadbalancing)
+- `GET /api/info` - Provide some information about the backend service, including hostname (good for debugging & checking loadbalancing)

 ### Swagger / OpenAPI
 There is a [Swagger definition file for the API](service-data-api/swagger.json) and Swagger UI is also available, just use `/api-docs` as the URL, e.g.  **http://localhost:4000/api-docs/**